C# / .NET Developer Tutorial

 For Google-like surfaces, reliability usually depends more on delivery infrastructure than parser quality.

-Is C# enough to scrape Google reliably?
+Is it legal to scrape Google search results?

 Why use async job polling instead of one long request?